Galaxite features four fun and interactive minigames that you can enjoy playing solo or with friends! Check out details of each game below.

 There's also Doubles, Triples, and Quads versions of FTG where players are in teams of two, three, or four!
 Join a party to play with a friend!

-Planets is Galaxite's very own version of Bedwars, but with some unique additions.
+Core Wars (formerly known as Planets) is Galaxite's very own version of Bedwars, but with some unique additions.
 Eight players are individually put onto their own island with a core.
 It is the player's job to protect their core and eliminate other player's cores.
 Going inwards towards the center will be smaller islands that the players can build to, and the center contains the largest part of the map.

 Four different kinds of in-game currency can be used in the two shops located on every player island.
 The first form is iron ingots, which come from the drill on the player's island and can be upgraded with the other two currency stages.
 The second form of currency is diamonds, which are located on the second-inner level of the map.
 The third currency is emeralds, which can be found at the center of the map.
 The fourth form is Core Pieces, which you get by damaging another player's core or eliminating another person in the game.
 These currencies will allow the player to buy blocks, buffs, and abilities within the game.